-Videos of people so busy texting that they run into walls or fall into fountains are all over the Internet.
-They are good for a chuckle.
-But what if there was a video of someone so focused on texting that he walked into traffic?
+Videos of people so busy texting that they run into walls or fall into fountains are all over the internet.
+Yes, they're good for a chuckle, but what if the video showed someone walking into traffic?

 Of those distracted students, 59 percent were either texting or on the phone while another 39 percent were wearing headphones.

-Safe Kids Worldwide believes distractions have been a major contributor to the 25 percent rise in teenage pedestrian fatalities within the last five years.
+Safe Kids Worldwide believes distractions have been a major contributor to the 25 percent rise in teenage pedestrian fatalities in recent years.

-- Before crossing the street, children need to put down their devices or take off their headphones and then look left, right and left.
+- Before crossing the street, children should put down their devices or take off their headphones and look left, right and left.

 - Emphasize it’s always best to walk on sidewalks or paths and cross at street corners, using traffic signals and crosswalks.
 Most pedestrian injuries happen in places other than intersections.

-- Children under 10 should always cross the street with an adult.
+- Children younger than 10 should always cross the street with an adult.

 - Make eye contact with drivers before crossing in front of them and watch out for vehicles backing up.

-- If you need to use a phone, stop on the sidewalk and find a safe place to talk.
+- If you need to use the phone, stop on the sidewalk and find a safe place to talk.